gnosisguild/zodiac/CONTRIBUTING.md

 5. Following any formatting and testing guidelines specific to this repo
 6. Push changes to your fork
 7. Open a PR in our repository and follow the PR template so that we can efficiently review the changes.

+### Adding Mods To This Repo

+If you have built a mod or guard and want to add it to this repo, your PR should update the [README.md](/README.md) file (list items are sorted alphabetically), along with [constants.ts](/src/factory/constants.ts) and [types.ts](/src/factory/types.ts).

+The mastercopy address provided in [constants.ts](/src/factory/constants.ts) should be a deterministic deployment that can be replayed on other networks or a canonical address should be provided for each network.
+Please make a companion PR to the [Zodiac Safe App](https://github.com/gnosis/zodiac-safe-app) repo if you wish for your module to also be listed in the Zodiac Safe App.

 ## Getting Help